 Read the Mid-Year Parent Survey Findings

-Over the last two years Google Chromebooks have overtaken the educational environment with instructional materials being accessible and more engaging through online tools.
+Over the last few years Google Chromebooks have overtaken the educational environment with instructional materials being accessible and more engaging through online tools.
 It is essential PVSD provides equitable access to teaching and learning.
-Furthermore, Chromebooks are managed by Google Apps For Education (GAFE) which provides efficient access to the core Google apps productivity suite for students and staff.
+Furthermore, Chromebooks are managed by G Suite which provides efficient access to the core Google apps productivity suite for students and staff.
 The goal of this program is to teach students responsible and appropriate use of digital devices while providing self directed learning and creativity.
 By allowing students to take home a device they develop ownership and continuity from school to home which also allows the District to maintain security practices to ensure student safety.
 The District is creating a systemic process for deploying a 1:1 take home program at Corte Madera beginning in 4th and 6th grade in 2016/2017 and going school wide by 2018/2019.

 Research Devices, Cases and Internet Filters

 The District will manage the devices and ensure approoporita content via web filters.

 Provide opportunities to answer questions and/or concerns brought about by the community and provide an opt-out alternative by allowing students to bring their own device to school.

 Purchase Devices, Cases, Filters and Enroll in Management System

 Chromebooks are easily managed by IT and allow staff to monitor usage and lock down content and/or easily deploy relevant applications.

 Continue to provide training on strategies to redefine learning with devices focusing on a balance of screen and non-screen time.
 Work with Google Certified Trainers and other experts in the field to provide premier training for teachers.

 Issue devices out to each student through a library check-out procedure in the Fall.

 Common Sense Media Screen Time